sampadathapachhetri/crop_prediction/README.md

-# crop_prediction
-This project predicts the optimal crop for a field based on soil metrics (Nitrogen, Phosphorous, Potassium, and pH).
-Using the provided soil_measures.csv dataset, we build multi-class classification models to recommend suitable crops and analyze the most important features influencing crop prediction.
+# Predictive Modeling for Agriculture

+This project predicts crop types based on soil nutrient composition using **Logistic Regression**.
+The goal is to identify which soil feature (Nitrogen, Phosphorus, Potassium, pH) has the strongest predictive performance for classifying crops.

+---

+##  Project Workflow
+1. **Load and Explore Data**
+   - Checked for missing values
+   - Identified unique crop types

+2. **Preprocessing**
+   - Train-test split

+3. **Model Training**
+   - Trained logistic regression models on each soil feature individually

+4. **Evaluation**
+   - Used **weighted F1-score**
+   - Compared performance across features

+5. **Result**
+   - Potassium (K) was found to be the most predictive soil feature.

+---